dalenewman/Cfg-NET/README.md

 }
 ```

-In code, you'd want a  corresponding C# model like this:
+In code, you'd want to deal with a corresponding C# model like this:

 ```csharp
 using System.Collections.Generic;